vishakayadav/Pipelines/README.md

 Finally, we need to link the App repository with the *remote* production.git repository.
 While this is still located on the same machine, in practice, the process would be similar for a remote machine hosting a git repository.

-Inside the Pipelines directory, run the following commands:
+Inside the App/ directory, run the following commands:

     git remote add prod deploy/production.git